 The Calhoun R-VIII Early Childhood Center was opened in 1994 to meet the needs of families living in the community.
 Since then it has received partial funding through grants with Department of Elementary and Secondary Education, West Central Early Head Start, 21st Century Community Learning Center and Child Care Block Grants.
 Just recently the district has received funding through FY 2012 Community Development Block Grant program provided by Missouri Department of Economic Development to build a new early childhood center.
 The center provides high quality early education to children six weeks through five years.
 We provide a place for young children to plan and learn in a safe and adult supervised environment.– Read more

-Calhoun Elementary School was built in the 1960s with the gymnasium later.
+Calhoun Elementary School was built in the 1960s and the gymnasium was added later.
 Our school has seven classrooms, a gymnasium, and a multi-purpose room.
-We have one teacher per grade.
-We also have one Title I Reading class and a speech pathologist, a special education teacher, a custodian, and one school secretary/health clerk.
+The elementary school is home for Kindergarten through 6th grade students.
+We also have Title I Reading classes, a speech pathologist, a special education teacher, a custodian, and one school secretary/health clerk.
 Within our special education class, we have the support of two Paraprofessionals who provide additional assistance to our teachers and students.
-In addition, to the regular school day we have an after school program, known as the 21st Century Community Learning Center.
+In addition to the regular school day, we have an after school program known as the 21st Century Community Learning Center.

 The 21st Century Community Learning Center (CCLC) is a federally funded grant program designed to keep kids safe and engaged after school.
 This is a high quality program that is both state licensed and accredited.
-The elementary program served students from PreK-5th grade.
-The program is open every day after school releases until 6:00pm.
+The elementary program serves students from PreK - 5th grade.
+The program is open every day after school releases until 6:00 p.m.
 The program is also in operation during the summer months.

 – Read more